jkenley/star-wars-web/README.md

     yarn install
     ```

-5. **After setting the env variables, you can safely start the development server**.
+5. **After installing everything, you can safely start the development server**.

     ```bash
     yarn dev
     ```

 <br />

+## Contribution

+See the [CONTRIBUTING](./CONTRIBUTING) file for contribution information.

 ## License